siriwatgo/ssh-key/README.md

 1. Open a terminal
 > $ ssh-keygen -t rsa

-2.Cat command  to view contents of a file
+2. Cat command  to view contents of a file
 > $ cat ~/.ssh/id_rsa.pub

 or